Murderlon/the-things-network/docs/product-biography.md

 ##### Results
 **Jurjen De Vries**

-Jurjen is a entrepreneur and helps companies with technological innovation.
+> Jurjen is a entrepreneur and helps companies with technological innovation.
 This usually entails providing support in research or applying new technologies such as AI, Blockchain, or 3D printing within a company.
 Jurjen is a true innovator and likes to immediately jump on bleeding edge things to try them out.
 In his free time he also helps small initiatives, like The Things Network a while ago, when he started the [TTN Utrecht community](https://www.thethingsnetwork.org/community/utrecht/).

+Because Jurjen considers himself an innovator his barriers before considering participation are a bit lower.
+It's more about the promise of the technology and whether he believs in it, he says.
+Social proof from peers is less relevant to him but what the organisation stands to do with a certain technology is.
+He is also an advocate for open-source as a method of trust and transparency.

 **Daan Rongen**

-..
+> Daan is an Intelligent Environments Designer and IoT hobbyist.
+Daan doesn't really consider himself an innovator, but also definitely not a lacker.
+In his free time he likes try out new sensors and hardware libaries.

+Daan wasn't really aware of either TTN or LoRa, but finds it really promising and interesting.
+Privacy is always a big concern for him and knowing about the security of a connectivity approach is imporant.
+In order for him to participate he wants to have the feeling it's stable and mature.

 #### Survey
 The Things network send out a survey with multiple questions through their newsletter.
 A summary of the results can be found below.